jaanga/lib/db/readme.md

-docDrowser.js Read Me
+docBrowser.js Read Me
 =====================
-DocSimple.js ia a very simple and very small library for browsing Markdown files on GitHub
+docBrowser.js is a very simple and very small library for browsing Markdown files on GitHub

-* Comptible with airDoodle
+* Compatible with airDoodle

 ### Live Demo